 Speakers focused on the importance of SMEs, their role in value addition and importance to Pakistan’s sustained economic growth.
 Participants were informed about how SMEs could benefit from the European Union’s GSP+ Scheme, providing two thirds of tariff lines duty free access to the EU market with the rest on preferential duties.

 The Pakistani economy consists of almost 3.3 million SMEs.
 These consist of service providers, manufacturing units and start-ups.
 SMEs make up over 30% of Pakistan’s GDP, account for approximately 25% of export generation and provide over 70% industrial employment.

 While in the EU, Europe’s 25 million small and medium enterprises (SMEs) are the backbone of the EU economy.
 SMEs provide two out of three industrial jobs in the EU.

 The Business Forum aims to play a key role in bringing together SME’s from EU and Pakistan to enhance their export orientation, collaboration in technology transfer and promotion of businesses.

 The EU Ambassador to Pakistan, Androulla Kaminara said,

-“In Lahore, we have managed to bring together SMEs working in diverse sectors from across Punjab.
+“Over the series of three events, we have managed to bring together SMEs working in diverse sectors from across Pakistan.
 This diverse range of products, which are covered under GSP+, represent a huge opportunity for Pakistani SMEs to allow them to fully benefit from GSP+ boost trade and strengthen bilateral trade for a prosperous Pakistan.